How to Effectively Use User Agents for Web Scraping

 useragentlist.net is one of many online user agent string databases

-To scrape the user-agent strings, we'll use httpx alongside with BeautifulSoup.
-We'll also use ua_parse to parse user-agent strings to user agent objects we can rotate in Python.
-All of these libraries can be installed using pip console command:
+To scrape the user-agent strings, we'll use the httpx library along with BeautifulSoup.
+We'll also use ua_parser to parse each user-agent string into a structured object we can work with.
+All of these libraries can be installed using pip:

 $ pip install httpx beautifulsoup4 ua-parser